microsoft/TypeScript-Vue-Starter/README.md

    └─ components/
 ```

-TypeScript files will start out in your `src` folder, run through the TypeScript compiler, then webpack, and end up in a `bundle.js` file in `dist`.
+TypeScript files will start out in your `src` folder's index.ts file, run through the TypeScript compiler, then webpack, and end up in a `bundle.js` file in `dist`.
 Any components that we write will go in the `src/components` folder.

 Let's scaffold this out: